Alejogb1/job-board/blog-data/struct-in-verilog-declaration-code.md

 endmodule
 ```

-Okay let's break this down.
+let's break this down.
 We start by defining some `parameter`s for the width of each field header payload checksum.
 This is good practice cause it makes your code more readable and easier to modify later.
 Then we create a `typedef` which is the crucial bit here with the name `packet_t` The `struct packed` syntax is used to group these fields together into a single datatype.
 And we use `logic` for our signals.
 Finally we create an instance of our packet struct called `my_packet` and assign values to each member using the dot operator.
 And well I'm using the display command to show that everything works and is accessible.

 **Example 2: Nested Structs**